 A recent study published by the National Institutes of Health identified a strong association between GAD and heart disease, hypertension, and depression.
 GAD by itself significantly reduces the afflicted individual’s quality of life.

 Combat Veterans are three times as likely to have GAD as members of the general public.
 You should be aware that GAD can be effectively treated in many cases.

-We at Berry Law Firm stand ready to help you appeal a denied disability claim and get the resources that you need to treat generalized anxiety disorder.
+We at Berry Law stand ready to help you appeal a denied disability claim and get the resources that you need to treat generalized anxiety disorder.
 If you have been denied VA disability compensation, we have a track record of helping Veterans successfully navigate the legal complexities of appealing a claim denial or inappropriate disability rating.
 We represent Veterans nationwide in VA disability appeal cases.

-The GAD VA disability appeal lawyers at Berry Law Firm are committed to helping Veterans in their fight for the full disability benefits they are entitled to receive.
+The GAD VA disability appeal lawyers at Berry Law are committed to helping Veterans in their fight for the full disability benefits they are entitled to receive.

 If your VA disability claim for benefits related to an anxiety disorder was denied, we want to help you.
 Our team of award-winning attorneys includes Veterans, former VA employees, and military spouses who are dedicated to providing Veterans the legal representation needed to pursue an appeal for all the disability benefits you have earned through your service to our nation.